andrew/ultimate-awesome/README.md

 - [free-robotics-resources](https://github.com/getvmio/free-robotics-resources) - Robotics Free Resources | This repo collects 39 of free resources for Robotics. 🤖 Bring machines to life with our Robotics Workshop repository!
 Explore free resources and an online playground covering essential robotics concepts.
 From kinematics to computer vision, build your skills and bring you.
 - [resources](https://github.com/giorgenes/resources) - A curated list of resources collected in my 20+ years of experience as a software engineer and indiehacker.
 - [awesome-continuous-sign-language-recognition](https://github.com/guozihang/awesome-continuous-sign-language-recognition) - An awesome collection for continuous sign language recognition.
+- [Awesome-MCP-Servers-directory](https://github.com/habitoai/Awesome-MCP-Servers-directory) - A comprehensive collection of Model Context Protocol (MCP) servers categorized by functionality.
+This repository helps developers and AI enthusiasts discover and utilize the wide array of available MCP servers for various applications.
 - [awesome-administration](https://github.com/hacklschorsch/awesome-administration) - A curated list of open government initiatives - public money, public code!.
 - [awesome-ml-llm-case-studies](https://github.com/hackthacker/awesome-ml-llm-case-studies) - 800+ real-world ML & LLM system design case studies from 150+ companies Google, Meta, Netflix, Uber, Airbnb & more.
 Production AI, not theory.
 - [gold-402](https://github.com/Haustorium12/gold-402) - ⚡ The gold standard for x402 resources.
 300+ projects, SDKs, tools, facilitators, and ecosystem data for the HTTP 402 Payment Required protocol.
 Curated by 24K Labs.
-- [awesome-ai-gtm](https://github.com/hculap/awesome-ai-gtm) - A curated list of AI agents and tools for building autonomous Go-to-Market (GTM) funnels - from ideation to customer success.
 - [awesome-blog-themes](https://github.com/hexadecimal233/awesome-blog-themes) - Elegant themes for hexo and other blog systems.
 - [awesome-aws](https://github.com/howtoautomateinth/awesome-aws) - Collection of aws resources.
 - [awesome-qa-links](https://github.com/iammike/awesome-qa-links) - A curated list of blogs, articles, videos, and podcasts on software testing.